Poetic Expressions

 But the sun winked,

-"You got the tools, and nature makes the rules.”
+"If a flower got the tools, nature makes the rules.”

 Soil

-Healthy soil is Earth's living jacket, however, in concrete jungles, this jacket is ripped off and replaced by barren landscapes—environmental equity matters.
-Everyone deserves access to healthy soil and the wonder of life growing by their hands.
+Healthy soil is Earth's living jacket; however, in concrete jungles, this jacket is often stripped away and replaced by cold, barren landscapes.
+Environmental equity matters—everyone deserves the opportunity to garden and access healthy food.

 🍈